jamierocks/jamierocks.uk-old/source/_posts/State-Of-Sponge-Four.md

 Permitting the server isn't as unstable as last time, I will be on there enjoying whatever the Sponge team has created.

 <iframe width="400" height="250" src="http://itsalmo.st/#sos4:embed" scrolling="no" frameborder="0" style="border: 1px solid #dbd8d7"></iframe>
+The date has since been rescheduled - read more [here](/2015/05/25/Changes-to-SOS4/).

 You can find more information about State Of Sponge Four on their [post](https://forums.spongepowered.org/t/sponge-status-update-17-may-2015).